Assisted migration: Controversy

 While assisted migration has the potential to allow species that have poor natural dispersal abilities to avoid extinction, it has also sparked debate over the possibility that the migrated species might spread diseases or even become too successful (that is, invasive) in the recipient ecosystems.
 Even so, several assisted migration projects or experiments have begun for several critically endangered species.

 Beginning around 2007, opposing pro and con positions became apparent in the field of conservation biology, while still relatively unknown to public promoters of conservation and managers of conservation lands.
 Supporters generally believe that the expected benefits of assisted migration, including saving and strengthening species, outweigh the potential harm of any project.
 Detractors generally believe that other conservation techniques which do not include the high risk of invasive species are not only better suited but are also more likely to succeed.
 This debate continued throughout the literature, generally due to a lack of real-world applications and follow-ups.
 Though these conservation efforts are becoming increasingly common, few long term looks at their success have been conducted.

 In 2022 a review paper by seven researchers in the United States assessed shifts in what they called "conservation strategies for the climate crisis."
 Among the "novel strategies" surveyed was "climate-adaptive assisted migration."
 The team found that academic publications became less focused on the pros and cons of the concept through the years.
 Instead, more attention was given to modeling or mapping where particular species could be moved.
 While plants had been the focus of most of the early publications, animals took the lead in recent years.
 Corals, invertebrates, mammals, and birds were the leading types of animals assessed for assisted migration needs and prospects.
 Even so, "most authors presented assisted species migration as appropriate only for species under exceptionally high threat from climate change."
 By 2023, a news article in the journal Nature reported, "attitudes towards assisted migration are slowly shifting as conservationists realise just how fast the climate is changing."

+A 2023 review paper analyzed 204 species (mostly plants) that had been subject to intentional, experimental, or inadvertent assisted migration.
+Among their conclusions: "Despite hesitancy around the tactic, humans have a long history of relocating plants and animals for a variety of reasons (e.g., agriculture, horticulture, forestry, pet trade).
+Further, Indigenous peoples have been translocating species for millennia.
+As such, it is somewhat surprising that assisted migration for the purpose of conservation has been subject to so much controversy."